 TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detections of these contaminants will be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system contact Scooter Mangold at (830) 741-5264.
+For more information on source water assessments and protection efforts at our system contact [Roland Deleon] [830-741-5264]